Sohamshirke2002/Mindset/README.md

 A few modern philosophers . . .
 assert that an individual’s intelligence is a fixed quantity, a quantity which cannot be increased.
 We must protest and react against this brutal pessimism. . . .
 With practice, training, and above all, method, we manage to increase our attention, our memory, our judgment and literally to become more intelligent than we were before.
-- forerunner Binet recognized, ==it’s not always the people who start out the smartest who end up the smartest==.
+- forerunner Binet recognized,
+> it’s not always the people who start out the smartest who end up the smartest.